How it works

 Which year will I go?

-If you are on a three year degree, you will usually apply in the first semester of your second year to add a year abroad between your second year and final year.
+If you are on a three year degree, you will usually apply in the autumn semester of your second year to add a year abroad between your second year and final year.
 There are a small number of degree programmes, such as International Business Management with Study Abroad, where the year abroad is in second year and the application is in the autumn semester of the first year.
 A small number of departments also offer a semester abroad option, usually replacing one of the two semesters in the second year and requiring an application in the first year.

-If you are on a four year degree, such as an integrated Masters degree, or if study abroad is only available as an additional year, you should express your interest during your first year, and your department will let you know which year you will spend abroad.
+If you are on a four year degree, such as an integrated Masters degree, or if you are unsure when study abroad is available in your degree programme, you should express your interest during your first year, and your department will let you know what options are available to you.